Golden Dorado Fly Fishing - Argentina

 Season: Mid-February to April and October to December.
 Spring (September to November) aligns with the sábalo (baitfish) spawn and dorado reproduction—often triggering the season’s most aggressive feeding behavior.

 Boats: Itati Lodge uses North Carolina skiffs with 90 HP motors.
 These boats allow two anglers to fish simultaneously from the bow and stern.
-Jetu’u Lodge uses North Carolina skiffs with 40 HP motors.
+Jetu’u Lodge uses 16 ft.
+North Carolina skiffs with 40 HP motors.
 Both anglers can fish at the same time.
 La Alondra´i Lodge uses flats-style boats equipped with 40 HP motors and poling platforms.
 These boats are designed for one angler at a time, rotating every 30 minutes or as you and your partner decide.

 Guides: Knowledgeable, passionate, English-speaking golden dorado experts.
 Several of their guides have left the professional corporate world to pursue their passions.
 Two anglers per guide and boat.